-In the first week (summer students only get 3 days) you must complete all 9 BLUE quests for credit.
+In the first week you must complete all 9 BLUE quests1 for credit.
 If you have already done so as part of your CS2A or the Genius Bootcamp, you can reuse those credits, but you will have to resubmit your source files into the questing system with your Foothill Student ID.